twVolc/PyCamPermanent/README.md

 socket is no longer connected is not a useful functionality

 TODO ideas:
-1. A comm command should be introduced to cause the camera to send all of its current settings, e.g. framerates and shutter speeds.
-The external comm can then use this message to update its GUI with the correct current settings
-2. I am going to have to make the processing a thread, to stop the GUI from freezing up.
-This means that thread can't be in charge of calling the draw() command on plots.
-Use the SpecScan technique of intermittently updating the plots, and flag draw=False in the update_plot() calls from the processing thread.
-Can use this technique only when in the processing thread, and then kill the intermittent plot updater when processing is stopped

-3. I NEED TO PUT EACH MAIN FRAME IN A SCROLLING WINDOW SO THAT SMALLER LAPTOPS CAN STILL DISPLAY EVERYTHING
-4. RELATED TO 3, I NEED TO WORKOUT HOW TO CHANGE FONTSIZE OF EVERYTHING - SEE LINE 60 PYCAM_GUI, SOMETHING ISN'T WORKING

 Requirements for GUI:
 > In pycam_gui.py must update os.environ[PROJ_LIB] to point to correct place.
 Only necessary if there are issues with importing basemap